Sarguru02/smsv2/README.md

 ### BATCH PROCESSOR ARCHITECTURE

 **FRONTEND**
-1. Ask backend for file url in vercel blob.
-2. Upload the file in the vercel blob.
+1. Upload the file in the vercel blob.
-3. Acknowledge file is uploaded to vercel blob to backend.
-4. Show the status, manual refresh needed to know if it is success or failed.
+2. Show the status, manual refresh needed to know if it is success or failed.

 **BACKEND**
-1. Create an url for the file in vercel blob.
+1. Vercel handlers for blob file uploads, and onUploadCompleted callback.
-2. Expose another route for acknowledgement?? or get through websocket or something.
-3. After acknowledgement, queue a job, add it to db.

 **WORKER**
 1. The processing logic should be -> take some max amount of rows from the uploaded csv through a redis stream or something.
 2. Call the appropriate next.js backend endpoint, and update the status for each worker.

-3. When a worker takes the last values from the csv, delete the csv.
+CSV DELETION IS HANDLED SEPARATELY.